debug-ito/jQluster/doc/_readme.md

 Easy, isn't it?
 See below for the full list of jQuery methods supported.

-Note that in the above example the node "Bob" must already be initialized.
+Note that in the above example the jQluster node "Bob" must already be initialized.
 You can ensure that using readiness callbacks (see below).